 Email email@example.com to schedule an appointment.
 All appointment request must be submitted 5 business days before the third Saturday of the month.
 Please include topics and questions you would like to have addressed.
 If you have completed any research please bring it with you.

 Free orientation tour enable researchers to learn where the genealogical tools they need are located.
 Learn what resources the Indiana State Library holds for genealogists, and where to find them in the building.

 This is NOT a how-to-research session.
 Instead, this is your opportunity to have an in-depth tour of the facility's genealogical holdings.

 Learn where different family history resources are located on the first and second floors of the Indiana State Library.
-This is a free orientation tour, geared toward genealogists.
-Pre-registration is required; please call 317-232-3689.
-All tours take place from 9:30 AM to 11:00 AM (Eastern).
+This is a free orientation tour, geared toward genealogists and family historians.
+Tours are available by request.
+Request a tour for as little are two people or a larger group.
+We can accommodate most request or appointments, to schedule your orientation tour please call 317-232-3689.

 Looking for fun, historical and educational programming for your next group gathering or event?
 The State Library provides local programs on dozens of Indiana history, genealogy, preservation and literary-related topics.
-Contact Ron Sharp at 317-232-3727 or firstname.lastname@example.org to learn more about how we can enhance your next event.
+Contact Monique Howell at 317-234-7270 or firstname.lastname@example.org to learn more about how we can enhance your next event.